-From Sautéed Leek Mashed Potatoes to Cheddar, Scallion & Bacon Mashed Potatoes (pictured above), mashed potatoes are the perfect side dish for almost any meal.
+From Sautéed Leek Mashed Potatoes and more, mashed potatoes are the perfect side dish for almost any meal.
 But making mashed potatoes isn't the easiest task, and sometimes you're left with potatoes that aren't quite right (learn how to avoid common mashed potato mistakes).
 Luckily, we're here to help with these five tips for making fluffy mashed potatoes without fail (and get step-by-step instructions for how to make mashed potatoes here).

 5 Tips for Fluffy Mashed Potatoes

 There are plenty of different kinds of potatoes out there, but all fall into three categories: waxy, starchy and all-purpose.
 When you're talking mashed potatoes, Yukon Gold is best.
 They have less starch than a "floury" potato (like russets), but more than a "waxy" potato (like a red potato).
 Not enough starch and your mashed potatoes will be dry; too much, and they'll be gummy.
 You can also try sweet potatoes for a twist on this classic.